altocodenl/tagaway/readme.md

    - Upload to shared tag.

 - Organize
-   - Add multiple tags at the same time.
    - Hide certain tags when you don't search for any, unless you explicitly search for them
    - Smaller level of scale to go faster
    - Upload video.